kl1nton/2_SBA_Practice_Papers/1_SBA_Practice_Paper.md

 - Ondansetron is an example of a 5-HT3 antagonist.
 The main mechanism of action lies in the blockage of the receptors, which are located in the chemoreceptor trigger zone (CTZ).
 The CTZ is found within the area postrema of the brainstem and is a direct stimulator of the vomiting centre in the medulla oblongata.
 The CTZ also contains D2 receptors, which can be blocked by the use of dopamine antagonists such as prochlorperazine and metoclopramide.
 Hyoscine works as an antimuscarinic agent and cyclizine as an antihistamine.
 Both muscarinic and histamine receptors are present directly on the vomiting centre, and blockage of these is used to reduce motion sickness-induced nausea.

 ### Q13
-Which of the following _parenteral analgesics_ would be the most appropriate in a severely injured, _haemodynamically unstable_ patient following a road traffic accident?
+Which of the following _parenteral analgesics_ would be the *most appropriate* in a severely injured, _haemodynamically unstable_ patient following a road traffic accident?

 	A. Paracetamol
-	B. Morphine - F
+	B. Morphine
 	C. Midazolam
-	D. Propofol - F
+	D. Propofol
 	E. Fentanyl

 #### Answer: A. Paracetamol - *FALSE* = E. Fentanyl = TRUE
-- Paracetamol is a weak analgesic in the setting of severe trauma.
-Morphine administration should be avoided as it is associated with histamine release, which can result in vasodilatation and worsening hypotension in the unstable patient.
-Propofol and midazolam have no analgesic properties.
-Fentanyl is ideal for use in haemodynamically unstable patients with severe injuries as it is a very strong analgesic with a rapid onset of action and short half-life, with no resultant metabolites.
+- **Fentanyl** - ideal for use in *haemodynamically unstable patients with severe injuries*
+	- Very strong analgesic
+	- Rapid onset of action and short half-life
+	- No resultant metabolites
+- Paracetamol is a *weak* analgesic in the setting of severe trauma
+- Morphine should be avoided as it is associated with histamine release
+	- Can result in vasodilatation and worsening hypotension in unstable patient
+- Propofol and midazolam have **no** analgesic properties

 ### Q14
 The _right ureter_ in females: